-Even though the stock presents low liquidity and a limited free float turnover rate, the share price constitutes an important benchmark for minority shareholders within the framework of a public offer followed, as the case maybe, by a squeeze-out.
+Even though the stock presents low liquidity and a limited free float turnover rate, the share price constitutes an important benchmark for minority shareholders within the framework of a public offer followed by a squeeze-out.
 For this reason, we have used this as a primary method.